mdanieladla/recipe-page/README.md

 ## Overview

-- What have you learned/improved?
-  - I have practiced responsive web design with this challenge.
+I have practiced responsive web design with this challenge.

 ### Built With